adeanzan/docker-images/README.md

-docker-containers
+docker-images
 =================

-Docker containers, mostly a work in progress
+Docker images, mostly a work in progress